batect/batect/docs/tips/Proxies.md

 The set of run time environment variables is defined by:

 * any environment variables defined in the image (including any base images) with `ENV` instructions
-* any container-specific environment variables passed to `docker run` / `docker create`
+* any container-specific environment variables specified in the container or task in `batect.yml`

 batect automatically propagates any proxy settings configured on the host as environment variables unless the `--no-proxy-vars` flag is passed to `batect`.